MHaringa/insurancerating/docs/articles/pricing-principles.md

 ### The role of factor analysis

-Before fitting models, it is essential to understand the data.
+Before fitting models, it is usually useful to understand the data.
 [`factor_analysis()`](https://mharinga.github.io/insurancerating/reference/factor_analysis.md)
 provides a structured way to analyse: